PseudoResonance/Pixy2JavaAPI/README.md

 Add `maven { url 'https://nexus.otake.pw/repository/maven-public/' }` under `repositories`

-Add `compile 'pw.otake.pseudoresonance:pixy2-java-api:1.0'` under `dependencies`
+Add `compile 'pw.otake.pseudoresonance:pixy2-java-api:1.1'` under `dependencies` Replace `1.1` with the current version of the API.

 Your `build.gradle` should resemble this: